 I know this is a lot to remember and you might not be ready to write your privacy statement right this minute.
 So I’ve created a handy checklist for you.
 Refer back to this little guy when you’re ready to write your statement.
 Remember this isn’t an exhaustive list but it’s a great way to get you started.
 Your own statement will depend on your website/blog, so make sure to include language that addresses all of your possible situations.

 So any questions about privacy statements?
 Have you written yours yet?
 If you already have one, use this post and the above checklist to make sure you have all of these elements.
 You can also work with an attorney to write your statement.
-Lastly, if you want a statement but aren’t sure where to even start, check out my Legal Marketplace where you can purchase a template privacy statement.
-It includes the meat that privacy statements need to include, plus instructions on how to customize the statement to your personal needs!
-As an attorney, I wrote this template as a starting point with bloggers in mind.
+Lastly, if you want a statement but aren’t sure where to even start, check out my Legal Marketplace where you can purchase a customizable template to create your own privacy statement.
+It includes the meat that all privacy statements need to include, plus instructions on how to customize the statement to your personal needs!
+As an attorney, I wrote this template as a starting point specifically with bloggers and online business owners in mind.

 Disclaimer: I am an attorney, but I am not your attorney.
 The information in this article is for general informational purposes only and is not legal advice.
 This article does not create an attorney-client relationship.
 The author is not liable for any losses or damages related to actions of failure to act related to the content in this article.
 If you need specific legal advice, consult with an attorney who specializes in your subject matter and jurisdiction.